 The type and duration of operating conditions have a significant effect on the battery life.
 Just like any other lithium-ion battery, the battery will age naturally if it is not being used.
 The battery's service life can be extended if the battery is well maintained and stored at the correct temperature.
-The charging capacity will decrease with age, even if the battery is maintained properly.
+The charging capacity will decrease with age, even if the battery is serviced properly.
 If the operating time is severely shortened after charging, this is a sign that battery has reached the end of its useful life.
 Battery performance is reduced when the temperature drops since this increases electrical resistance.
-You should expect the range to be less than normal at low temperatures in winter.
-We recommend using thermal protection sleeves when riding longer distances at low temperatures.
+As a result, you can expect the range to be shorter than normal in winter.
+We recommend using thermal protection sleeves when riding longer distances in the cold.